-CRSAR currently has 2 EMBC SAR Dog Teams with a third in training.
-The use and success of using dog teams on searches is becoming recognized universally.
+CRSAR currently has one EMBC recognized SAR Dog Team.
+The use and success of using dog teams on

 In order to qualify as a team in B.C., a number of requirements must first be met:

-CRSAR deploys K9 teams on a variety of SAR calls from missing persons to evidence searches.
+CRSAR deploys K9 teams on a variety of SAR calls from missing persons to evidence searches, and our

 dog team also assists other SAR teams on Vancouver Island with mutual aid on searches.